Check eligibility for a mortgage

 Except for having to provide extra proof of income, there is very little difference between the eligibility criteria for self-employed applicants and everyone else.

 You’ll need to have a suitably large deposit and be earning enough to comfortably afford the monthly mortgage repayments.
 Most mortgage providers will not lend more than 4-5 times the annual household income of the applicants.

 Each lender will have unique minimum eligibility criteria when it comes to an applicant’s credit score.
 The better your score, the more likely you’ll be approved for a great deal.
-Even so, there are plenty of options for self-employed applicants with bad credit scores.
+You can check your current credit score here.
+With a bad credit score, there are plenty of options for self-employed applicants to get a mortgage.

 If you work with a mortgage advisor, you’ll be best placed to ensure you’re applying for a mortgage you’re eligible for.
 These professionals have specialist knowledge of the self-employed mortgage market and will be able to recommend the best deals available for someone in your financial position.

 Just as with any mortgage applicant, you’ll need to provide proof of identity, proof of address and recent bank statements.

 You can submit your accounts via any forms that were certified and submitted to HMRC by a qualified accountant.